CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Hepatitis C virus.
 Computer artwork of a hepatitis C virus particle (virion).
-The virus consists of a core of RNA (ribonucleic acid, white) enclosed in a capsid, or protein coat (green spheres).
+The virus consists of a core of RNA (ribonucleic acid, green) enclosed in a capsid, or protein coat (blue spheres).
 Surrounding the capsid is a glycoprotein envelope (pink and green).
-Inserted in the envelope are surface proteins (pink spheres), which help the virus attach to its host cell.
+Inserted in the envelope are surface proteins (orange spheres), which help the virus attach to its host cell.
 The hepatitis C virus infects liver cells causing an inflammatory disease that can lead to degeneration and scarring (cirrhosis).
 It is transmitted by blood-to-blood contact.

 Model release not required.
 Property release not required.